Note on higher-point correlation functions of the $T\bar{T}$ or $J\bar{T}$ deformed CFTs: Introduction

-The correlation functions are fundamental observables in QFTs, therefore, it is important to study the correlation functions in its own right.
-The correlation functions have many significant applications, e.g. quantum chaos, quantum entanglement, and so on.
-In particular, the four-point functions are associated with the out of time order correlator (OTOC), which can be applied to diagnose the chaotic behavior in field theory with/without the deformations \cite{Roberts:2014ifa, Shenker:2014cwa, Maldacena:2015waa,He:2019vzf}.
-To measure the quantum entanglement, the computation of entanglement (or R\'{e}nyi) entropies involves the correlation functions \cite{Calabrese:2004eu}.
-In particular, one can apply the higher point correlation function to calculate the R\'{e}nyi entanglement entropy of the local excited states in 2D conformal field theory in various situations \cite{He:2014mwa,He:2017lrg}.
-The $T\bar{T}$ deformed partition function, namely zero-point correlation function, on torus could be computed and was shown to be modular invariant \cite{Datta:2018thy,Aharony:2018bad}.
-Furthermore the partition function {with chemical potentials for KdV charges turning on} was also obtained by \cite{Asrat:2020jsh}.
-The correlation functions with $T\bar{T}$ and $J\bar{T}$ deformations in the deep UV theory were investigated in a non-perturbative way by J. Cardy \cite{Cardy:2019qao}.
+The correlation functions are fundamental observables in QFTs, therefore, it is important to study them in their own right.
+The correlation functions have many significant applications, e.g., quantum chaos and quantum entanglement.
+In particular, four-point functions are associated with the out-of-time-order correlator (OTOC), which can be applied to diagnose chaotic behavior in field theory with/without the deformations \cite{Roberts:2014ifa, Shenker:2014cwa, Maldacena:2015waa,He:2019vzf}.
+To measure quantum entanglement, the computation of entanglement (or R\'{e}nyi) entropies involves correlation functions \cite{Calabrese:2004eu}.
+In particular, one can apply the higher point correlation function to calculate the R\'{e}nyi entanglement entropy of the local excited states in 2D conformal field theory for various situations \cite{He:2014mwa,He:2017lrg}.
+The $T\bar{T}$ deformed partition function, namely the zero-point correlation function, on a torus can be computed and shown to be a modular invariant \cite{Datta:2018thy,Aharony:2018bad}.
+Furthermore, the partition function, {with chemical potentials for KdV charges turning on}, was also obtained by \cite{Asrat:2020jsh}.
+The correlation functions with $T\bar{T}$ and $J\bar{T}$ deformations in the deep UV theory were investigated in a non-perturbative way by \cite{Cardy:2019qao}.